Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors

-We hope that our results can be used as a starting point for CSR-cancelled chicane bunch compression and can be verified experimentally.
-A feasible verification scheme based on the current symmetric $C$-chicane is, to insert a ``negative drift'' section between the 2nd and 3rd dipoles, and to increase the strength of the first two dipoles and decrease the last two, while adjusting the longitudinal position of the 2nd and 3rd dipoles.
-The usability of confirming the design of the asymmetric $S$-chicane is more feasible.
-Based on a symmetric $S$-chicane, try to move the position of the 3rd dipole and vary the current of the dipoles to control their bending strength.
-Becides, based on the current numerous $C$-chicanes, changing the positive and negative poles of the last two dipole currents seems to be a convenient approach.
-This paper opens up new avenues for the realisation of CSR-supressed bunch compressor, and it is hoped that this design will provide guidance on the future development of chicane based scientific facilities and applications.
+We hope that our results can be used as a starting point for practical design, construction and experimental studies on the CSR-immune four-bend chicane compressors.
+A feasible verification scheme based on the current symmetric C-chicane is, to insert a ``negative drift'' section between the 2nd and 3rd dipoles, and to increase the strength of the first two dipoles and decrease the last two, while adjusting the longitudinal position of the 2nd and 3rd dipoles by unity.
+On the other hand, the confirmation of the asymmetric S-chicane design is easily achievable.
+Based on a symmetric S-chicane, move the position of the 3rd dipole and vary the current of the dipoles to control their bending strength.
+In addition, asymmetric S-chicane design is also available based on the currently widely used C-chicanes.
+To obtain the asymmetric S geometries, changing the positive and negative poles of the last two dipole currents seems to be a convenient approach.
+This paper opens up new avenues for the realisation of CSR-immune bunch compressor, and provide a good guidance for accelerator scientists to respond to the future development of chicane bunch compressor.